-Manhattan voters approved a sales tax increase in November 2016 that will provide additional funding for street repairs and Safe Routes to School projects.
+Manhattan voters approved a sales tax increase in November 2016 that provides additional funding for street repairs and Safe Routes to School projects.

-The measure will increase sales tax from 8.75% to 8.95% starting April 1, 2017.
+The measure increased the City's sales tax from 8.75% to 8.95% on April 1, 2017.
 It will sunset after 10 years.
-The tax increase is expected to generate $2 million annually, with $1.9 million dedicated for existing street repairs and the remaining $100,000 going to Safe Routes projects.
+The special tax generates $2 million annually, with 95% dedicated for existing street repairs and the remaining 5% going to Safe Routes to School projects.

 Approximately 5% of revenues collected go to the Safe Routes to School program.
-In 2015, the City accepted a phase I study on potential bicycle and pedestrian improvements near Manhattan's eight elementary schools.
-The plan details sidewalk, crosswalk and other improvements to make walking and biking to school safer for students.
-The second phase of the plan requires funding for implementation.
+The program addresses sidewalk, crosswalk, and other improvements to make walking and biking to school safer for students.